oraidezso/TChat/README.md

   $db="your_db_name";
   ?>
   ```
-4. In the directory run `npm run build`
+4. In the tchat directory run `npm run build`
 5. Coppy the build folders content to the server.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).